In this section:

 Director: Bryan White

 Bryan took his undergraduate degree at Southern Methodist University (Dallas, TX), where he studied choral conducting with Lloyd Pfautsch and Barbara Brinson.
-He completed a PhD at the University of Wales, Bangor; he is a member of the Purcell Society editorial committee, a published scholar whose research focuses on English music of the Restoration period.
-He has performed as a baritone soloist in the United States and in Great Britain, and at Leeds he is a member of the Leeds Baroque Choir.
+He completed a PhD at the University of Wales, Bangor; he is a member of the Purcell Society editorial committee, a a scholar whose research focuses on English music of the Restoration period.
+He has recently published Music for St Cecilia’s Day from Purcell to Handel.
+He has performed as a baritone soloist in the United States and in Great Britain, and at Leeds he is a member of the Leeds Baroque Choir and of Psalmody.

 Bryan directs the Clothworkers Consort of Leeds, whose repertoire ranges from the earliest English choral polyphony (the choir performed concerts of music from the Eton Choirbook at the International Medieval Congress in 2011 and 2014) to newly composed works.
 He has recorded three CDs with the choir: Songs of Praise: Music in the West Riding (2004); Vox Dei (2006) and No man is an Island (2008).
-He also works regularly with the Leeds University School of Music Choir, most recently on a programme including James Macmillan’s Cantos Sagrados, Andrew Carter’s No Man is an Island and Gerald Finzi’s Lo, the full, final sacrifice.
-Other major projects with this choir include William Mathias’ Ceremony after a Fire Raid, and a programme of contemporary a cappella music by Finnish composers including Einojuhani Rautavaara and Jakko Mäntyjärvi.
-Previous work with this choir has included Tippett’s Child of our Time, Elgar’s Caractacus, Parry’s The Lotus-Eaters and Mendelssohn’s Die erste Walpurgis Nacht.
+He also works regularly with the Leeds University School of Music Choir; performances have included James Macmillan’s Cantos Sagrados, Andrew Carter’s No Man is an Island and Gerald Finzi’s Lo, the full, final sacrifice at the Leeds Town Hall, William Mathias’ Ceremony after a Fire Raid, and a programme of contemporary a cappella music by Finnish composers including Einojuhani Rautavaara and Jakko Mäntyjärvi.
+Other work with this choir has included Tippett’s Child of our Time, Elgar’s Caractacus, Parry’s The Lotus-Eaters and Mendelssohn’s Die erste Walpurgis Nacht.

 Bryan has also worked as chorus master in the revivals of several neglected operas, including the School of Music’s productions of Louis Spohr’s Pietro von Abano (2009) and Salieri’s Les Danaïdes (2011).